1) A brief introduction: what is Cloud Computing?

 Sono Vice direttore della Rivista, mantenendo sempre il mio ruolo di responsabile dell’area IP & IT.
 Gestisco inoltre i social media e tutta la parte tecnica del sito.

 Nel settembre 2018 ho ottenuto a pieni voti e con lode il titolo di LL.M. in Law of Internet Technology presso l’Università Bocconi.

 Da giugno 2018 a giugno 2019 ho lavorato da Google come Legal Trainee.

-Attualmente lavoro come Trainee Lawyer nello studio legale Hogan Lovells e come Legal Secondee da Google.
+Attualmente lavoro come Associate Lawyer nello studio legale Hogan Lovells e come Legal Secondee da Google (dal 2019).